The key to an effective financial wellbeing strategy for NHS bank staff

 Helplines for NHS bank staff have reported financial worries are consistently among the top 5 reasons people call in for support, and it’s not uncommon for financial stress to impact their working lives too; almost a third of adults find it difficult to perform their day-to-day tasks due to concerns around their financial situation.

-In view of this, you may be looking for ways you can support your staff through these difficult times, including through creating or expanding your financial wellbeing strategy.
+In view of this, you may be looking for ways you can support your staff through these difficult times and improve staff retention at your organisation.
+You may be considering creating or expanding your financial wellbeing strategy to do this.
 In this blog, we explore the importance of developing your strategy with accessibility and inclusivity in mind, to ensure all your staff really benefit from the support you provide.

 What is accessibility and inclusivity?